webteckie/iKubernetes/README.md

     docker images

-## The Image Registry
-Since the most basic deployable unit of work to a kubernetes cluster is a docker image, we need to have a docker image registry to host these.
-The most popular and default option is [docker hub](hub.docker.com) But Azure also has a Container Registry (a.k.a ACR).
-Here we will describe both registries.

 ## Setting up a Kubernetes cluster in Azure
 This part is TBD.
 An existing cluster was used for this exercise.
 To use someone else's cluster do: